MorganWaddy/barb/README.md

 # barb
-barb is a bayesian rate estimation python package for FRBs.
+barb is a bayesian rate estimation python package for FRBs. <br />
-Bayesian Rate-estimation for frBs (BaRB)
+Bayesian Rate-estimation for frBs (BaRB)<br />

 ## Installation
 ```bash